 Rolling Out ISO 19011:2018 – Guidelines for Auditing Management Systems

-ISO 19011:2018 (Guidelines for Auditing Management Systems) was released in July, and the new revisions have truly transformed the contents of the standard.
-The changes, including most significantly a new risk-based auditing approach, recognize the importance of managing risk in any management system, as well as the marketplace.
+ISO 19011:2018 (Guidelines for Auditing Management Systems) was released in July 2018, and the new revisions have truly transformed the contents of the standard.
+The changes, including most significantly a new risk-based auditing approach, recognize the importance of managing risk in any management system, as well as in the marketplace.

 ISO 19011 provides guidelines for auditing management systems, enabling effective auditing across multiple systems at the same time.
 The document offers guidance regarding:

 - The principles of auditing

 - Guidance on evaluating the competence of those involved in the audit process, including the managers, auditors and audit teams